THE TARMAK (TRANSITIONAL COLEMAK) LEARNING LAYOUTS

 – If you check out my sig topics, you'll see that there's a lot you can do in addition to learning Colemak!
 Some of it doesn't even require Colemak.

-– So, I'd like to make a little beginner's introduction to the wonders of layout modding.
-What are your main options, and what's good to begin with?
+– So, this is a little beginner's introduction to the wonders of layout modding: What are your main options, and what's good to begin with?

-– If any of this interests you right away, read more about it in my Big Bag of Tricks topics (especially the XKB one).
+– If any of this interests you right away, read more about it in my Big Bag of Tricks topics.

-• You could learn to Extend before you learn a new layout, during, or after; both PKL(Win) and XKB(Linux) let you do that.
+• You could learn to Extend before you learn Colemak, during, or after; both EPKL(Win) and XKB(Linux) let you do that.

 • See the Extend Extra Extreme topic if you need convincing.